-- Approximately 40,000 people in Sheffield are currently experiencing food poverty (8) (Trussell Trust) - Only 24.7% of people in Sheffield aged 16+ eat a healthy diet (9) Health Survey 2010 England) - If average fruit and vegetable consumption increased by just under 2 portions a day (1 portion = 80g) in Sheffield 420 premature deaths could be avoided annually (10) (Cabinet Office 2008) - Over 30,000 people in Sheffield are malnourished (in terms of under nutrition) (11) (BAPEN) - 58% of Sheffield's population aged 15+ (271,324 people) is estimated to be overweight or obese (12) (Foresight Report 2002) - The direct cost of treating obesity and its consequences in Sheffield is approximately £11.5 million annually and the estimated annual cost of obesity related sickness absence in Sheffield in is £14.5 million - The total costs of obesity to Sheffield are estimated to reach £165 million per annum by 2015
+- There are 588 takeaways and sandwich shops registered on the Food Hygiene rating site - Approximately 40,000 people in Sheffield are currently experiencing food poverty and over 30,000 people in Sheffield are estimated to be malnourished (in terms of under nutrition) - Estimates show that only 24.7% of people in Sheffield aged 16+ eat a healthy diet. - If average fruit and vegetable consumption increased by just under 2 portions a day (1 portion = 80g) in Sheffield 420 premature deaths could be avoided annually - 60% of Sheffield's population aged 15+ (271,324 people) is estimated to be overweight or obese.
+1 - The direct cost of treating obesity and its consequences in Sheffield is approximately £11.5 million annually and the estimated annual cost of obesity related sickness absence in Sheffield in is £14.5 million - The total costs of obesity to Sheffield are estimated to reach £165 million per annum by 2015